RolandOrg/node-web-app/README.md

 ```

 3. Since you have the code, docker build

 ```
 docker build -t <your username>/node-web-app .
 ```
+If you want to use podman locally, follow directions [here](https://developers.redhat.com/blog/2019/09/13/develop-with-node-js-in-a-container-on-red-hat-enterprise-linux/) to build with buildah.

 4. Run the applicaiton in a container.
 ```
 docker run -p 49160:8080 -d <your username>/node-web-app